freedomofpress/securedrop-docs/docs/introduction/securedrop_workstation.rst

 Encryption and decryption happen with one click using a network-isolated VM that holds the SecureDrop *Submission Private Key*.
 Submissions can be viewed securely on the same machine thanks to a `feature of Qubes`_ that creates temporary VMs in which to view untrusted content without exposing the rest of the system to that content. *Journalists* use the SecureDrop Workstation to decrypt, view, reply to, and export submissions.

-A key feature of SecureDrop is that *journalists* can receive submissions from unknown *Sources* without risking the security of their own machines and networks.
-Previously, SecureDrop accomplished this by using a physical airgap (the Secure Viewing Station), meaning that to view submissions, *Journalists* would have to download them, transfer them to an encrypted USB drive, and physically take that drive to a separate, non-networked computer for decryption and viewing.
+A key feature of SecureDrop is that *Journalists* can receive submissions from unknown *Sources* without risking the security of their own machines and networks.
+Previously, SecureDrop accomplished this by using a physical airgap (the Secure Viewing Station); to view submissions, *Journalists* would have to download them, transfer them to an encrypted USB flash drive, and physically take that drive to a separate, non-networked computer for decryption and viewing.
 SecureDrop Workstation combines all of those steps into one workflow on one machine: a Qubes computer that combines the *Journalist Workstation* and the Secure Viewing Station.

 .. | securedrop_workstation_workflow |